 10.6.2.5.2 Common broadcast group call procedure

 The group-broadcast group and the broadcast regrouped group are similar in structure (a collection of groups).
 Similarly the user-broadcast group and the pre-arranged group (a collection of users) are similar in structure.
 Only the call originator can transmit media during the broadcast group call and the broadcast group call is released when the transmission is complete, unless the call originator is overridden.

-Figure 10.6.2.5.2-1 illustrates the common procedure foron user-broadcast group .
+Figure 10.6.2.5.2-1 illustrates the common procedure for broadcast group call on group-broadcast group, user-broadcast group and broadcast regrouped group and pre-arranged groups.

+NOTE 1: Pre-arranged groups for broadcast group calls (which are not created by regrouping operations) can be administered permanently in the group configuration table.

 Pre-conditions:

-1. MCPTT client 1 and MCPTT client 2 are members of a user-broadcast group/broadcast regroup group
+1. MCPTT client 1 and MCPTT client 2 are members of a pre-arranged broadcast group/user-broadcast group/broadcast regroup group.